arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity Federation in AWS.md

 	- ![[attachments/Pasted image 20220511103954.png]]

 ## Custom Identity Broker Federation
-- Use only if identity provider is not compatible with SAML 2.0
+- Used when the identity provider is not compatible with SAML 2.0
 - **Identity broker gets security credentials from STS** using the STS **AssumeRole** or **GetFederationToken** API
 - The identity broker must determine the appropriate lAM policy
 - Flow diagram
 	- ![[attachments/Pasted image 20220511122254.png]]

+> [!info]- Steps in Custom Identity Broker Federation
+> -   Verify that the user is authenticated by your local IDP (could be AD)
+> -   Call the STS **AssumeRole** or **GetFederationToken** API to obtain temporary security credentials for the user
+> -   Call the **AWS Federation Endpoint** and supply the temporary security credentials to request a **sign-in token**

 ## Web Identity Federation with Cognito
 - Use for **OpenID Connect (OIDC) compatible IDP** like CUP, FaceBook, Google etc.